List of Bulgarian submissions for the Academy Award for Best International Feature Film

 Bulgaria has submitted films for the Academy Award for Best International Feature Film since 1970.
-The award is handed out annually by the United States-based Academy of Motion Picture Arts and Sciences to a feature length motion picture produced outside the U.S. that contains primarily non-English language dialogue.
+The award is handed out annually by the United States–based Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the U.S. that contains primarily non-English language dialogue.
 It was not created until the 1956 Academy Awards, in which a competitive Academy Award of Merit was created for non-English speaking films, and has been given annually since.

-Since 1970, Bulgaria has submitted twenty-eight films for consideration.
-No Bulgarian film has yet been nominated for an Oscar, although their 2009 submission was shortlisted for the 2010 Best Foreign Language Film award.
-All films were primarily in Bulgarian, apart from the 2019 submission, Ága, which was in Yakut.

-As of 2007, the Bulgarian submission has been chosen by the newly formed Bulgarian National Film Council.
-Prior to 2007, the responsibility went to the Bulgarian National Council on Cinema.
-The Bulgarian films selected for this category generally fall into three categories- those submitted by the Communist People's Republic of Bulgaria (7 films, submitted for the 1972-1990 award ceremonies), those made during the Post-Communist transition period where film output was extremely limited (3 films, 1991-2000) and films made after the national film industry had recovered (11 films, 2001–present).
+As of 2025, thirty-six Bulgarian films have been submitted, but none of them were nominated.